 - You will be able to download a copy to save and print by selecting the appropriate link when you submit the online referral form

 A MASH social worker will contact you to discuss your referral

 A social work manager will review the information and decide within 24 hours about the next appropriate steps.

 The MASH will contact you 72 hours after you made contact, in order to provide feedback on your referral.

-The Wandsworth Safeguarding Children Board also provides guidance and resources about child protection.
+The Wandsworth Safeguarding Children Partnership also provides guidance and resources about child protection.